 Support Us Button Widget

-Phase two of Spectrum Center renovations to finish by October
+Phase two of Spectrum Center renovations brings new seats, dining options for fans

 Concertgoers and Hornets fans alike will see new seats, new grab-and-go shops, and two new “districts,” that will merge hospitality and game-day action.